isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

    <tr>
     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Pre-departure COVID-19 Polymerase Chain Reaction Test (“PCR test”) </b></td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8;">Non-SC/PR travellers arriving in Singapore from countries/regions with higher assessed risk of COVID-19 importation must take a <a href="/health/covid19-tests/pcrtest">COVID-19 PCR test</a> within 72 hours before departure to Singapore.
 Travellers can refer to this <a href="/files/SHN-and-swab-summary.pdf">table</a> to find out if they are required to take a PCR test prior to arrival in Singapore.<br/><br/>

+<div id="testresults"></div>

 To travel to Singapore, travellers must be tested negative for COVID-19 by an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">accredited or authorised health centre</a> in the country of departure.
 As documentary proof that the traveller has taken the COVID-19 PCR test,  travellers should ask for a copy of the COVID-19 PCR test report that:

-<div id="testresults"></div>

 <ol style="font-size:16px; list-style-type: lower-roman;">
- <li>Is in English (or accompanied with an English translation);</li>
+ <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Is in English (or accompanied with an English translation);</li>
- <li>Contains the traveller's name, and date of birth or passport number (per the passport used to travel to Singapore); and</li>
+ <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Contains the traveller's name, and date of birth or passport number (per the passport used to travel to Singapore); and</li>
- <li>Reflects the date and result of the PCR test.</li>
+ <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Reflects the date and result of the PCR test.</li>
 </ol>
       </td>
    </tr>